-&lt;sup>18 The draft Community and Corporate Plan 2022 sets out the Council's core purpose, principles, and priorities.
-It was endorsed by Cabinet on 19th October 2022 and a developed version will be reported to Council in January 2023.
+18 The draft Community and Corporate Plan 2022 sets out the Council's core purpose, principles, and priorities.
+It was endorsed by Cabinet on 19th October 2022 and a developed version will be reported to Council in January 2023 adopted by Council on 20th April 2023.